-HOSPAC, A Political Action Committee for North Carolina Hospitals, provides an excellent opportunity for you to participate in the political process on behalf of your hospital.
-Your personal, voluntary gift to HOSPAC is pooled with contributions from hospital executives and trustees from across North Carolina to help candidates who are supportive of North Carolina hospitals.
+HOSPAC, the political action committee for North Carolina hospitals and integrated healthcare systems, provides an excellent opportunity for you to participate in the political process on behalf of your hospital and healthcare system.
+Your personal, voluntary gift to HOSPAC is pooled with contributions from hospital executives and trustees from across North Carolina to help candidates who are supportive of North Carolina hospitals and healthcare systems.

-The HOSPAC Board is comprised of hospital executives and trustees from each of NCHA’s six Districts.
+The HOSPAC Board is comprised of hospital/healthcare system executives and trustees from each of NCHA’s six Districts.
 These individuals are knowledgeable about the political climate in their area and of the relationships between candidates and their local hospitals.
 The HOSPAC Board evaluates political candidates based on their history of support for health care issues and their involvement with and commitment to their hospitals.
 The Board determines which candidates to support based on these evaluations as well as specific requests from hospital executives who support HOSPAC.

 PERSONAL RELATIONS ARE THE FOUNDATION OF EFFECTIVE ADVOCACY

-Once a contribution to a candidate is approved, the HOSPAC check is delivered locally by hospital executives and trustees in order to establish or enhance the personal connections between that candidate and their hospital.
+Once a contribution to a candidate is approved, the HOSPAC check is delivered locally by hospital/healthcare system executives and trustees in order to establish or enhance the personal connections between that candidate and their hospital.
 These personal relationships are the very foundation of effective advocacy.
-Personal relationships foster the communication that is essential to inform and educate elected officials as they make the decisions that have a substantial impact on our hospitals.
+Personal relationships foster the communication that is essential to inform and educate elected officials as they make the decisions that have a substantial impact on our hospitals and healthcare systems.

 PAC DOLLARS DO NOT BUY FAVORS